| Titchmarsh Castle | ![]() |

 ||

-interesting fact is that apparently the castle was already in a state
+fact is that apparently the castle was already in a state of

-style.
-The most likely explanation seems to be that the building was
+elaborate style.
+The most likely explanation seems to be that the

-allowed to fall into disrepair during the long minorities between the,
+building was allowed to fall into disrepair during the long

-played a part.
-Additionally, John Lovell V seems to have already sublet
+Additionally, John Lovell V seems to have already sublet the

 favourite residence was Wardour Castle.
 After the battle of Bosworth In 1485 Francis Lovell was attainted, and Titchmarsh granted to Charles Somerset.
 At some time afterwards, the castle, or what remained of it, was torn down and the fabric used to built Titchmarsh Manor which in turn was already deserted by the reign of Elizabeth I. Titchmarsh Castle may today be not much to look at, but I am very glad I visited it. |